Helping you find the right answers

 What technology will be used as part of enhancing the experience of attending events at Bramley-Moore Dock?

-Work is being done to make the supporter experience at Bramley-Moore Dock one of the best from a technological perspective, including connectivity.
+Work is being done to make the supporter experience at Bramley-Moore Dock one of the best from a technological perspective, including better connectivity, improved efficiency in relation to food and beverage ordering and payment etc.